MarianoMolina/project_alice/README.md

 Alternatively you can just execute run.py using `python run.py` in a commandline while in the repository folder

 This will build and launch the containers.
 Once ready, the frontend will be accessible at `http://localhost:4000/`.

+If you see an error during the installation related to `403  connecting to archive.ubuntu.com`, just run it again.
+Sometimes Docker has an issue installing an image due to connection errors.

 **NOTE**: If you want to update, run `git pull` and `python update.py`